olvaffe/olv-notes/graphics/apis/vulkan.md

 - `VkSampler` describes a sampler (min filter, etc)
 - 13.1.
 Sampler Y′CBCR Conversion
+  - Conversion must be fixed at pipeline creation time, through use of a combined image sampler with an immutable sampler in `VkDescriptorSetLayoutBinding`
   - feature bits
     - these control valid values of `xChromaOffset` and `yChromaOffset`
       - `VK_FORMAT_FEATURE_MIDPOINT_CHROMA_SAMPLES_BIT`